Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 -[Data Cleaning/Preparation](#Data Cleaning/Preparation)d

 ### Project Overview
-The data project aims to provide concised insights about the performances of cars over the past few years.
+The data project aims to provide a concised insights about the performances of cars over the past few years.
 By analyzing variouus aspects of the car datasets, I was able to make data-driven recommendation and gaining proficient understanding for each car performances.

 ### Data Sources
 Car Data:The primary database used for this analysis is the "car_data.cvs" file from kaggle, Containing detailed information about each Car_id,brand,model,year,color,mileage,price and location

 ### Tools
 - Excel - Data cleaning to check if there are missing values and duplicate records  [Download Here      https://www.kaggle.com/datasets](https)
 - MYSQL - Data Analysis
 - Power BI - Creating Reports

 ### Data Cleaning/Preparation
-In the initgial data preparation, i performed the following task;
+In the initial data preparation, i performed the following task;
 1. Data loading and inspection
 2. Handling for missing values
 3. Checking for duplicate values